-Daimler says that even the base Mercedes EQA is generously equipped, being equivalent to the Mercedes GLA Progressive line.
+Daimler says that even the base EQA is generously equipped, equivalent to the GLA Progressive line.
 As standard, it packs LED headlamps with Adaptive Highbeam Assist, 18-inch alloy wheels, power tailgate, 64-colour ambient lighting, parking camera, two 7-inch displays, leather steering wheel, and MBUX infotainment system with navigation.

 The regular Mercedes EQA can be given a typical black treatment with a Night Package costing EUR 505.75 (USD 609.38).
 It includes the following: